 On any given morning, someone is waking up next to an alcoholic.
 Maybe you got into an argument with them the night before.
 Or maybe they got into an argument with you.
 Or maybe you both lost it.
 Or maybe you’re trying to get them to wake up, to help you with the kid.
 Or to get to work or school.
-How long should you stay with an alcoholic if you’re in a relationship with them?
+If you are pondering over the question ” should I marry an alcoholic?”
+This is what will happen should you marry an alcoholic.
+If you are not ok with alcoholism marrying an alcoholic is a sure mistake.

 How long should you stay with someone who has a problem with alcohol?

-Below, David gives his advice, on a very important decision that you will need to make either today or sometime in the very near future.
+Below, David gives his advice, on a very important decision that you will need to make either today or sometime in the very near future if you are married to an alcoholic.

 So what would you do?
 Would you stay?
 Leave?
-The client above, had been with her husband for 15 years.
+When you have an alcoholic spouse ‘when to leave?’ is the question.
+The client above had been with her husband for 15 years.
 It wasn’t long after they started dating, that they both got into this “party attitude“, and every weekend was just a blast.
 Until it wasn’t.
-After a while she got tired of waking up feeling slow.
+After a while, she got tired of waking up feeling slow.
 Maybe a little bit of a hangover.
 She just got tired of it.

 He, on the other hand, never did.
 Then came one child, then another child, then another child and finally their final and fourth child came into this world.
 Through every birth, he was partying and celebrating.
 And the day after every birth he couldn’t be found.
 He was sleeping in some room or some hotel.